15 Slam-Dunk Facts About Space Jam

 10. CRITICAL OPINION ON THE FILM WAS MIXED.

-Robert Ebert may have called the movie “a happy marriage of good ideas” and awarded it three-and-a-half stars, but critics were divided on the film.
+Roger Ebert may have called the movie “a happy marriage of good ideas” and awarded it three-and-a-half stars, but critics were divided on the film.
 The Washington Post’s Rita Kempley wrote that director "Pytka brings the attention span of the average gnat to the project, which lacks both coherence and cohesiveness," while Variety’s Todd McCarthy dubbed it “generally amusing rather than outright funny."

 11. IT’S THE HIGHEST GROSSING BASKETBALL FILM OF ALL TIME.